 What are your plans for Durga Puja in 2021?
 Will we be able to joyfully celebrate this grant festival this year too?

-Durga puja is not just a festival but an emotion to many people in India.
+For many Indians, Durga Puja is more than a festival; it is a feeling.
 It is one of the biggest festivals celebrated in India, specifically in the eastern parts of the country as, this festival denotes the glory of the divine feminine.
 People gather around the ‘puja mandaps’ and worship goddess Durga.
 Along with prayers and worship, people meet up with their friends and family and visit the variety of Melas set up for the occasion.

 However, Covid 19 seems to have clouded the excitement, raining over the hopes of celebrating this festival with utmost joy.
 In 2020, the celebration of Durga Puja was observed in a very remote manner, prohibiting large gatherings.
 The government had to take strict protocols against covid that indeed restricted the commemoration of Durga Puja.
 People are worried if they will celebrate this grand festival with the same restrictions in 2021 as well.

 The biggest celebrations of Durga Puja can be witnessed in West Bengal every year.
 The sound of dhaak hype up the entire state during this festival.
 Even after Durga Puja being the main festival of this state, West Bengal was no exception to covid.
 The government of West Bengal did manage to celebrate this occasion, following the rules and protocols.

 West Bengal’s Chief Minister has shown no intention of restricting the event.
 Moreover, they doubled the funds to Puja committees, giving permissions to 37,000 puja committees across the state.
 However, the high court was seen to come into action, laying out guidelines to have a safe celebration.